-Having worked in and around the AI and Machine Learning sphere for some time with Datamine, I’ve noticed that people tend to have one of two reactions to the growing prevalence of the word ‘artificial intelligence’:1.
+Having worked AI and Machine Learning sphere for over 20 years, we at Datamine have noticed that people tend to have one of two reactions to the growing prevalence of the word ‘artificial intelligence’:1.
 The first reaction is positive - many companies are keen to hop on board with this new ‘AI’ wave and can use it as a reason for positive organisational technology adoption and change

 2. The second is negative - people are concerned that computers are going to steal their job, or that they’re not prepared or skilled enough for a world “dominated” by AI